See No Evil, Hear No Evil (film): Critical response

 TriStar Pictures was looking to produce another film starring Wilder and Pryor, but Wilder would only agree to do See No Evil, Hear No Evil if he was allowed to re-write the script.
 The studio agreed and See No Evil, Hear No Evil premiered in May 1989 to mostly negative reviews.
 Many critics praised Wilder's, Pryor's, and Kevin Spacey's performances, but they mostly agreed that the script was absolutely terrible.
 Roger Ebert called it "a real dud", the Deseret Morning News described the film as "stupid", with an "idiotic" script that had a "contrived" story and "too many juvenile gags".
 On the other hand, Vincent Canby called it "by far the most successful co-starring vehicle for Mr. Pryor and Mr. Wilder", while also acknowledging that "this is not elegant movie making, and not all of the gags are equally clever."

-The film holds a 27% rating on Rotten Tomatoes from 30 critics.
+The film holds a 29% rating on Rotten Tomatoes from 31 critics with the consensus: "A film whose title offers words to live by as well as a warning, See No Evil, Hear No Evil proves that even a brilliant comedy duo can team up for an unfunny dud."
 Despite the negative reviews, the film was a box office success, able to stay at number one for two weeks.